LuisSilva7/parkTub-project/README.md

   - **Niop** - A low-code platform that simplifies the orchestration of intelligent systems, enabling easy programming of machines integrating AI, robotics, and automation.
   - **Kafka** - A distributed messaging system designed for high-throughput, real-time data streaming and synchronization, ensuring accurate updates of parking space availability.
   - **SSE (Server-Sent Events)** - A technology used to establish a one-way connection from the server to the client, allowing the server to send real-time updates (e.g., parking lot availability) directly to the client over HTTP.
+  - **Zipkin** - A distributed tracing system that helps monitor and troubleshoot the performance of microservices, providing detailed insights into latency and inter-service communication.